 Father Tony Ernst began his religious life journey at Sts.
 Peter and Paul as a seminarian where he spent some of his earlier years working with his mentor, Father Francis Schroering.
 After ordination, he was assigned as the associate pastor at Sts.
 Peter and Paul in 1998 and then after some time away returned as co-adjutor pastor of Sts.
 Peter & Paul, Haubstadt, November 2002.
-Father Tony Ernst was appointed pastor to Sts.
+Father Tony Ernst was pastor to Sts.
 Peter and Paul, Holy Cross, and St. Bernard from 2003 to 2015.
 He was appointed pastor to Sts.
 Peter and Paul, Holy Cross, and St. James from July 2015 to present.
 Father Tony is known for his meaningful homilies, his kind heart, and his love for his parishioners and his parishes.
 Father Tony lead the efforts to refinish the pews in the church and the cleaning and maintenance work that was performed while the pews were away being refinished.
 Father Tony was instrumental in the discerning and the planning process of the addition of classrooms and Family Life Center as well as the renovation of the remaining old school and parish offices.
 The planning process began in 2003 and the last renovation efforts were finished in February 2012.

 Reverend Francis Schroering